 The UTAS Community Friends and Networks Programme connects students who are new to town with Tasmanian people from all walks of life.

-Whether you are new to town or a Tassie local, Danielle and Michelle would love to invite you to get involved with the CFNP.
+Whether you are new to town or a Tassie local, Dona and Robert would love to invite you to get involved with the CFNP.

 Contact us today!